vetmoves/com.moves.php.eloquent-castable/README.md

 ## Installation
 To add this library into your project, run:
 ```
-composer require moves/eloquent-castable
+composer require moves/eloquent-subtypeable
 ```

 ## Usage
-To continue with the example above, implement your parent class by implementing `ICastable` and using the `TCastable`
+To continue with the example above, implement your parent class by implementing `ISubtypeable` and using the `TSubtypeable`
 trait:
 ```
 use Illuminate\Database\Eloquent\Model;
-use Moves\Eloquent\Castable\Contracts\ICastable;
+use Moves\Eloquent\Subtypeable\Contracts\ISubtypeable;
-use Moves\Eloquent\Castable\Traits\TCastable;
+use Moves\Eloquent\Subtypeable\Traits\TSubtypeable;

-class Pet extends Model Implements ICastable
+class Pet extends Model Implements ISubtypeable
 {
-    use TCastable;
+    use TSubtypeable;

     public function speak(): string
     {